Time Zones in Wallis and Futuna

 Daylight Saving Time in Wallis and Futuna

 Wallis and Futuna does not observe daylight saving time.
-Clocks stay on WFT (UTC+12) throughout the entire year, so there is no spring-forward or fall-back date to track and no seasonal shift in local civil time.
+Clocks remain on Pacific/Wallis (UTC+12) throughout the year, so there are no seasonal clock changes to account for when planning calls, flights, or project deadlines.

 Frequently Asked Questions